 Writing a paper?
 Citing sources?
 Creating a bibliography?
 Make sure you're following a standard style!

-- Graduate students can request items such as books, articles, book chapters, and dissertations that the John Jay Library does not own and that cannot be requested through CLICS or through the media department (contact the media librarian, Prof. Nancy Egan by email or at (212) 237-8269) via interlibrary loan.
+- Graduate students can request items such as books, articles, book chapters, and dissertations that the John Jay Library does not own and that cannot be requested through CLICS or through the media department (contact the media librarian Prof. Maria Kiriakova by email or at (212) 237-8260) via ILL.

-- Undergraduate students can submit requests for articles that are not available via the John Jay College Library.
+- Undergraduate students can submit ILL requests for articles that are not available through the John Jay Library.

 Keep track of your resources and generate bibliographies with this easy-to-use bibliographic management program.

 We offer you four group study rooms, plus a media viewing room.

 As a CUNY student, you have a complimentary digital subscription to the New York Times.
 Read the news on your computer & smartphone.